 As discussed in Chapter 5, BMP maintenance was the issue that received the most votes from C-PAG members during the voting on potential proposals.
-It was also a frequent comment at the Phase III WIP public meetings.
 Maintenance needs increase with the growing number of BMPs in the District.
 Efforts to inspect and report BMP maintenance are described in Chapter 7.